ilyak/libxm/README.md

 Tensor contractions are reformulated as multiplications of big matrices done in batches.
 Tensor symmetry and sparsity is used to decrease storage and computational requirements.
 Computations can be efficiently accelerated using multiple GPUs or other accelerators like Intel Xeon Phi.
-Libxm reaches close to peak floating-point performance even in cases when data size is much larger than the available amount of fast random access memory.
 For very large problems libxm shows considerable speedups compared to similar tensor contraction codes.
 Libxm supports single and double precision scalar and complex numbers.

 ### Reference

 The libxm paper is available [here](https://dx.doi.org/10.1002/jcc.24713).
 The code described in the paper can be found in the **xm1** branch.
-The master branch is work-in-progress.

 ### Usage